La Norma Fox: Career

-She made her debut at Varieté Maxim in Randers and received her stage name La Norma when aged 16 she performed at the Scala in Copenhagen.
+After making her debut at Varieté Maxim in Randers she received her stage name La Norma when aged 16 she performed at the Scala in Copenhagen.
 During the German occupation of Denmark, Altenburg took Norma to Norway and then to Sweden where she performed in Circus Altenburg and Circus Scott.
 After the war, in 1946 together with Altenburg, Norma toured Denmark with Circus Belli.
 There she met André Fox, her husband-to-be, who encouraged her to break away from Altenburg.
 The couple moved on to France where Norma performed an aerial act suspended from the Eiffel Tower.
 This led to a contract with Ringling Bros. and Barnum & Bailey Circus, bringing the couple to the United States.
 She worked with RBB&B from 1949 to 1951.
-In 1951, she doubled for Betty Hutton in the film The Greatest Show on Earth.
+In 1951, she doubled for Betty Hutton in the film The Greatest Show on Earth].
 For the next 20 years, she continued to perform in other American circuses.
 Fellow trapeze artist Tony Steele credits her as his inspiration for joining the circus.

+Personal life and death

-After her son Gilbert became paralyzed in a scooter accident, she retired from the circus in 1974.
+After her son Gilbert became paralysed in a scooter incident, Fox retired from the circus in 1974.
 She trained young performers until the mid-1980s.
-She now lives in Sarasota's circus community, and a "Ring of Fame" marker records her achievements.
+Fox lived out her days in Sarasota's circus community, and a "Ring of Fame" marker records her achievements.

+Fox died in Sarasota on 8 August 2026, at the age of 100.